veltzer/demos-bd-spark/exercises/pyspark/22_sql_shell/exercise.md

 1. Use semicolons to end SQL statements
 1. Use arrow keys to navigate command history
 1. Type `help;` for available commands
+1. Remember to use TO_DATE when inserting dates
+1. Clean up using `delete_tables.sql` when done
 ---
 ## Next Steps
 1. Try modifying the queries to answer different business questions
 1. Experiment with different JOIN types
 1. Add more complex window functions
 1. Practice writing subqueries and CTEs
+1. Try adding more data with different date ranges